PedroGaya/hellblazers/quickstart-sections/spreads/player/06-resistance-pools.md

 A mark is slight harm - a bruise, sprain, headache, dizzyness, etc. Often taken as consequences from _messy rolls_.
 When suffered, mark the stat most relevant to the harm - You get _+1t_ on your next roll with that stat, then clear the mark.

 If you would mark an already marked stat, mark its paired stat instead.
 If both are already marked, take regular damage instead.
+Marks clear after rolls or after enough time has passed (up to GM).

+## Conditions

+Specific injuries or maladies that impact only relevant situations and are often lasting.

+**_Take +1t when a condition specifically hinders a roll_**.
+It can also make an attempt impossible.
+Unlike marks, conditions only clear when it makes sense, like after a scene, with rest, or when a pool tracking them depletes.
+They may also require treatment or another specific method to clear them.

 ## Damage